 Thin Lettering Tattoo

-If you want a word or phrase to feel instantly minimal, opt for thin line lettering and cursive font.
-These elements will also play up the femininity and daintiness of the design.
+If you want a word or phrase to feel instantly minimal, opt for thin line lettering and a cursive font.
+These elements will also play up the daintiness of the design.

 Sun, Moon, & Stars Tattoo

-A minimal tattoo doesn’t mean a single one!
+A simple tattoo doesn’t have to mean a single one.
 You can add additional elements to a minimal tattoo without overwhelming the design, and if you opt for smaller shapes, you can keep the designs feeling dainty.